pwyliu/magna-carta-holy-metadata/README.md

 * `phonehome`: for use with cloud-init's phonehome module.
 When cloud-init posts here phonehome_status is set to true and phonehome_data contains the post data.
 See views.py for more details.

 ## Contributors
-Hey man, I'm easy, just submit a pull request.
+Hey man, I'm easy.
+Just submit a pull request.
 If you see something which sucks please fix it.

 ## License
 The MIT License (MIT)